ibm-cloud-docs/containers/cs_storage_block.md

 ## Using block storage in a stateful set
 {: #block_statefulset}

 If you have a stateful app such as a database, you can create stateful sets that use block storage to store your app's data.
-Alternatively, you can use an {{site.data.keyword.Bluemix_notm}} database-as-a-service and store your data in the cloud.
+Alternatively, you can use an {{site.data.keyword.cloud_notm}} database-as-a-service and store your data in the cloud.
 {: shortdesc}

 **What do I need to be aware of when adding block storage to a stateful set?** </br>